-The water pressure is required to be controlled at 10 Kg/cm2, to achieve this, the following devices are used for this example:
+In the above application, it is required that the water pressure be controlled at 10 Kg/cm2.
+To achieve this, the following devices are used for this example:

 Inverter: To supply a variable frequency AC voltage to the motor.

 Motor: A 3- φ induction motor.
 Pump: An economical type